HandsOnDataViz/leaflet-storymaps-with-google-sheets/README.md

 - Explore http://pembrokesoundscapes.ca/map, view code at https://github.com/rblades/rblades.github.io.
 Added audio playback in the narrative, historical map layers.

 ## To Do
+- Restore ability to insert as an iframe in another website -- see broken example: http://www.datavizforall.org/leaflet/storymap/index.html
 - Test responsive design on various devices
 - Change bottom icon to an up-arrow (or browser refresh symbol), and make it clickable to return to the top (or refresh browser).
 - Change code to make local download workable with Chrome browser (CORS error).